tanandscore/arcade-points/README.md

 This folder is a complete, working website: accounts, 14 games, points, leaderboards, a public landing page, basic SEO, and one paid game unlocked through Razorpay (built for Indian users — UPI, cards, netbanking, wallets).
 Follow these steps in order.
-Total time: ~20–30 minutes.
-You will only ever copy/paste — no terminal commands needed.
+Total time: ~20–30. minutes.
+You will only ever copy/paste — no terminal commands needed..

 ---

 ## Step 1 — Put the code on GitHub

-1. Go to [github.com](https://github.com) and create a free account if you don't have one.
+1. Go to [github.com](https://github.com) and create a free account if you don't have one..
 2. Click the **+** in the top right → **New repository**.
 Name it `arcade-points`.
 Leave it Public or Private, your choice.
 Click **Create repository**.
 3. On the next page, click **uploading an existing file**.
 4. Drag this entire `arcade-points` folder's contents into the browser window (drag all the files/folders, not the outer folder itself).